Pinky Bompal Magar

 Pinky Bompal Magar is an Indian former footballer who played as a forward.
 She was elected as a member of the technical committee of the All India Football Federation in September 2022.

 Career

 Magar was born in Jharsuguda in Odisha to parents Ram Bahadur Bompal Magar and Purnima Devi.
-She represented Odisha and Railways football teams in Senior Women's National Football Championship.
+She represented Odisha and Railways football teams in Rajmata Jijabai Trophy.

 Magar made her debut for India at the 2006 AFC Women's Asian Cup qualification against Guam and scored her first goal in the match.
 She represented India at the 2008 AFC Women's Asian Cup qualification and the 2012 Olympics Qualifiers.
 She was a part of the national winning squads which played in the 2010 and 2012 SAFF Women's Championships.
 In the 2012 SAFF Women's Championship edition, she scored a hat-trick against Bhutan.